SonarSource/sonarqube/server/sonar-docs/src/pages/security-reports.md

 ## What does it mean for a Hotspot to be marked "Won't Fix".
 The Won't Fix designation is used to indicate that a Hotspot has been reviewed and there is no way, as of now, to exploit this piece of code to create an attack.

-## Why don't I see any Hotspot?
+## Why don't I see any Hotspots?
-It is possible you really have no Hotspot because your code is safe in itself and you used no security-sensitive API.
+It is possible you really have no Hotspots because your code uses no security-sensitive API.
 Also, Security Hotspots are only created for now for C#, Java and PHP.